Leifhaa/konte/README.md

 # Travis & Google Cloud
 :information_source: *This is not a task in the exam.
 Completing this part is not necessary and can be skipped* :information_source: <br />
 I decided to add an extension to the project, allowing travis to build the docker image for us and deploying it on Google.
 Here's a brief explanation of how.
-Before following this guide, it's important that you've already [created a Google Project and Service Account](#https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#guide-1-creating-a-google-cloud-project-and-google-service-account)
+Before following this guide, it's important that you've already:
+ -  Already Created a Google Project and Service Account.
+Otherwise, refer to [this guide](#https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#guide-1-creating-a-google-cloud-project-and-google-service-account)
+ -  Encrypted the key file for the service account.
+Otherwise refer to [this guide](#https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#5-encrypt-service-account-key-file)

-##1.
-Edit Travis file
+## 1. Edit Travis file
 Edit the `.travis.yml` located in the root directory.
 Insert your Google Cloud project ID
 ```diff
 env: